 This increase in intensity will get your heart and lungs working hard and will help you burn more calories.

-To learn more about how to do high-intensity training safely from a medical professional, check out the following book, Fast Exercise, from Dr Michael Mosley that shows the fitness benefits of increasing your exercise intensity.
+To learn more about how to do high-intensity training safely from a medical professional, check out the following book, Fast Exercise (view on Amazon), from Dr Michael Mosley which shows the fitness benefits of increasing your exercise intensity.

 You don’t have to be a sprint swimmer, you just need to increase your workout intensity within your own levels.